3 simple steps to lose weight as fast as possible. Read now

 Low acid foods

-When it comes to the benefits of a more alkaline diet, research published in the Journal of Environmental and Public Health says that no conclusive evidence suggests it improves bone health.
+Regarding the benefits of a more alkaline diet, research published in the Journal of Environmental and Public Health indicates that no conclusive evidence suggests it improves bone health.

 However, it may help limit muscle loss, strengthen memory and alertness, and help you live longer.